These aebleskivers, or danish pancakes, are one of the reasons “I ♥ TRADER JOE’S”.

 Actually, if they passed around a petition to loyal TJ’s shoppers, you’d probably see an initiative on the ballot during the next election, banning this barbaric practice (I still have post traumatic stress disorder from the time they stopped selling their imported Italian spelt mix).

-One thing Trader Joe’s has been selling for quite some time are frozen aebleskivers from Denmark.
-When I first tried them, it was truly “love at first bite.”The warm, light puffiness inside, with the crispiness of the outside, was such a treat, but the flavor even topped the texture!
-With a little powdered sugar sifted on top, it was heaven.
+One thing Trader Joe’s has been selling for quite some time are frozen aebleskivers, or Danish pancakes, from Denmark.
+When I first tried them, it was truly “love at first bite.
+“The warm, light puffiness inside, with the crispiness of the outside, was such a treat–but the flavor even topped the texture!
+With a little powdered sugar shaken on top, it was heaven.

 However, I was hesitant to fall too hard for these babies, knowing they could be history by my next trip to TJ’s!
 What to do?
 Well, I did what I often do when I taste something I like–I make them myself.